-Q: It is possible to mount a single TrueCrypt volume from multiple operating systems (for example, a volume shared over network)?
+Q: It is possible to mount a single TrueCrypt volume simultaneously from multiple operating systems (for example, a volume shared over network)?

 A: Yes, but the volume must be mounted in read-only mode under each of the systems (see the section Mount Options).
-Note that this requirement is not related to TrueCrypt but, for example, to the fact that data read from a conventional file system under one OS while the file system is being modified by another OS might be inconsistent.
+Note that this requirement applies to unencrypted volumes as well.
+One of the reasons is, for example, the fact that data read from a conventional file system under one OS while the file system is being modified by another OS might be inconsistent (which could result in data corruption).